miguroi/sistech/career-path/README.md

-# MLOps Final Project: Course & Certification Recommendation System
+# Career Path: Career-Based Course & Certification Recommendation System

 This repository contains the final project for the Machine Learning Operations (MLOps) module of the Sisters in Tech (SISTECH) 2025 program by RISTEK Fasilkom UI.
-This project involves building an end-to-end machine learning-based recommendation system for 'Course & Certification'.
-The system encompasses data scraping, text cleaning, data transformation, similarity calculation, and exposes recommendations through a local REST API.
+This project involves building an end-to-end machine learning-based recommendation system for courses and certifications based on career interests.

 ## Table of Contents
 1. [Project Overview](#project-overview)